-PHI 322: The Examined Life
+PHI 322 : The Examined Life

 If, as Socrates reportedly proclaimed, "the unexamined life is not worth living", then how ought we to live examined lives?
 This course invites students to consider the qualities and activities of a genuinely examined life.
 Students will read autobiographical examples of the examined life, develop practices of self-reflection, engage in a community project, and craft a portfolio that articulates their own understanding of the examined life.

-Credits: Credits 3 Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 3 must have passed at least one 100-level or 200-level Philosophy course prior to enrollment Semester Offered Offered at departmental discretion.

-PHI 330: Topics in Philosophy
+PHI 330 : Topics in Philosophy

 A single topic of interest to faculty and students will be selected.
 Examples include: Existentialism.
 Environmental Ethics, Epistemology, Philosophy of Aesthetics.
-Credits: Credits 3 Prerequisites: Prerequisites must have passed at least one 100-level or 200-level Philosophy course prior to enrollment Semester Offered: Semester Offered Offered at departmental discretion.

-PHI 482: Seminar on Problems in Philosophy
+PHI 482 : Seminar on Problems in Philosophy

 An intensive study of a selected philosophical issue or an individual philosopher.
-Credits: Credits 1-3 Semester Offered: Semester Offered Offered at departmental discretion.
+Credits 1-3 Semester Offered Offered at departmental discretion.

-PHI 491: Independent Study
+PHI 491 : Independent Study

 Open only to juniors and seniors of demonstrated ability majoring or minoring in Religion and Philosophy.
 Subject to Independent Study rules and regulations..
-Credits: Credits 1-3
+Credits 1-3

-PHI 499: Senior Essay
+PHI 499 : Senior Essay

 A project requiring scholarly research and culminating in the public presentation of a formal paper.
 Subject to Senior Essay rules and regulations.
-Credits: Credits 3 Semester Offered: